Pipalyatjara, South Australia

+Time zone

+Due to its links with the Northern Territory and proximity to the border, the APY Lands do not observe daylight savings unlike the rest of South Australia.
+The time zone observed throughout the year is Australian Central Standard Time (UTC+9:30), in line with Darwin rather than Adelaide.

 Geography

 Pipalyatjara is situated approximately 550 km south-west of Alice Springs on the Gunbarrel Highway, an unsealed road.
 Pipalyatjara is approximately 30 km from the junction of the South Australian, Western Australian and Northern Territory borders (known as the Surveyor-General's Corner).

 The community of Kalka is situated some 15 km away (by road, on the north side of the mountain ridge to which Pipalyatjara lies to the south).
 Both communities are located within the Tomkinson Ranges.

 Kunytjanu is an outstation and waterhole to the south, serviced from Pipalyatjara.
 It is located on the road between Pipalyatjara and Watarru.

 Climate

 As of 2014, based upon the climate records of the nearest weather station, the Giles Weather Station, just across the border and slightly to the northwest in Western Australia, Kalka experiences summer maximum temperatures of an average of 37.2 degrees Celsius in January and a winter maximum average temperature of 19.9 degrees Celsius in July.
 Overnight lows range from a mean minimum temperature of 23.5 degrees in January to 6.8 degrees in June.